What is the EU entry/exit system (EES)?

 EES does not replace passport checks – it digitises the process of entry/exit recording and replaces physical passport stamps.

-Will I need to register for EES if I have an EU passport?
+Do I need to register for EES if I have an EU passport?

-Will I need to register for EES if I have an Irish passport?
+Do I need to register for EES if I have an Irish passport?

-What data will be collected by the EES?
+What data is collected by the EES?

 EES collects, records and stores: